HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Experiments

 \subsection{Ablation Study}

 \textbf{Accuracy Analysis of Hierarchical Design.} \cref{tab:acc} validates the effectiveness of our hierarchical design and demonstrates near-lossless acceleration.
-When using only Stage-1 (region-level verification), performance degrades significantly—dots.ocr drops from 88.41 to 70.47 on OmniDocBench v1.5—due to missing global context and distribution shift from cropped inputs.
-Stage-2 (page-level verification) is therefore essential, recovering and even slightly improving accuracy (88.81 on OmniDocBench v1.5, 92.56 on Ocean-OCR-Bench).
-Despite employing tolerance-based draft verification, the final accuracy remains comparable to or better than baseline across all benchmarks, with minor variations falling within normal variance.
-These results demonstrate that our hierarchical speculative decoding achieves substantial speedups while maintaining parsing quality.
+Using only Stage 1 causes significant performance degradation—\allowbreak dots.ocr drops from 88.41 to 70.47 on OmniDocBench v1.5—due to the lack of global context and inherited layout segmentation errors from cropped inputs.
+Thus, Stage 2 is essential for recovering the Stage-1-degraded accuracy to the baseline level (88.81 on OmniDocBench v1.5, 92.56 on Ocean-OCR-Bench).
+Despite tolerance-based draft verification, the final accuracy remains comparable to the baseline across benchmarks.
+These results show that HSD achieves substantial speedups while maintaining parsing quality.

-\textbf{Impact of Framework Components.} \cref{tab:ablation} presents an ablation study analyzing the contribution of each component on OmniDocBench v1.5.
-Comparing page-level-only speculative decoding with our hierarchical approach reveals the advantage of the two-stage design: while page-level-only achieves 2.09$\times$ speedup, our hierarchical method reaches 2.34$\times$ by exploiting regional parallelism in Stage-1.
+\textbf{Impact of Framework Designs.} \cref{tab:ablation} ablates the contribution of our framework design on OmniDocBench v1.5 with dots.ocr as the target parser.
+Compared with the autoregressive baseline, using a fast pipeline drafter already improves the end-to-end speedup to 2.09$\times$, demonstrating that an efficient drafting stage provides a solid foundation for acceleration.
+By introducing the hierarchical two-stage design, our method further increases the end-to-end speedup from 2.09$\times$ to 2.42$\times$ and improves AAL from 2.49 to 3.98, benefiting from region-level parallel verification in Stage 1.
+This progression from the baseline to the complete framework demonstrates that the hierarchical design and speculative verification work synergistically to achieve optimal acceleration.

-The tolerance mechanism ($\tau=0.75$) shows a measurable effect on draft utilization: exact matching ($\tau=1.0$) yields an AAL of 3.87$\times$ due to rejecting minor formatting variations, whereas tolerance-based matching increases AAL to 4.98$\times$ and raises end-to-end speedup from 2.34$\times$ to 2.42$\times$.
-This performance gain comes without degrading accuracy, as minor token variations (spacing, punctuation) often represent equivalent semantic content in document parsing.
-The progression from baseline to our complete framework demonstrates that hierarchical design and tolerance-based verification work synergistically to achieve optimal acceleration.
+\textbf{Impacts of Drafters.} In our experiments, we primarily use PP-StructureV3 as the drafter, but our method is flexible and can accommodate other pipelines as drafters.
+To evaluate the impact of different drafters, we test with MinerU2-pipeline~\cite{MinerUgithub} and Docling~\cite{docling}.\ Additionally, to mimic different real-world drafter behaviors, we add various types of noise to drafts generated by PP-StructureV3, including image degradation, layout detection noise, and recognition errors.
+As shown in~\cref{fig:drafter_impact}, despite reduced draft quality, HSD maintains a speedup of over 2.3$\times$, demonstrating its plug-and-play nature and compatibility with various pipelines.
+This highlights the practical value and robustness of our approach.